tpwres/teczki-polskiego-wrestlingu/content/w/vic-golden.md

 It was announced that he would perform under a so-called "legends contract", which _de facto_ meant that his appearances would be limited to part-time occasions.

 At [Ledwo Legalne IV](@/e/ppw/2024-06-08-ppw-ledwo-legalne-4.md) Vic and his tag team partner issued an open challenge, which was accepted by their former allies Legia Łysych.
-This was teased in numerous alteractions in social media.
+This was teased in numerous altercations in social media.
 After Legia Łysych joined [Zmowa](@/a/the-collusion.md), Pure Gold became their opponents joining "Zmowa Przeciwko Zmowie" in an Ustawka Match at [Co Za Noc](@/e/ppw/2024-10-26-ppw-co-za-noc.md) with them emerging victorious from the feud.

 ## In wrestling